Multipacker/framed/README.md

 ## Installation

-Clone the repository and its submodules to wherever you like.
+Clone the repository to wherever you like.
 Then read the section below that corresponds with your operating system.

 ### Linux